Kuan-Liu-Lab/bayesmsm/README.md

 # Overview

-*bayesmsm* is an R package that implements the Bayesian marginal structrual models to estimate average treatment effect for drawing causal inference with time-varying treatment assignment and confoudning with extension to handle informative right-censoring.
+*bayesmsm* is an R package that implements the Bayesian marginal structural models to estimate average treatment effect for drawing causal inference with time-varying treatment assignment and confounding with extension to handle informative right-censoring.
 The Bayesian marginal structural models is a semi-parametric approach and features a two-step estimation process.
 The first step involves Bayesian parametric